RetroMizik/Streamer/README.md

  Description of the **features that will be ready**

-* [ ] User can sign in with their Google or facebook Account
+* [ ] User can sign in with their Google or facebook AccountOver
 * [ ] User can add/upload musics
 * [ ] User can search for music by entering the query in a searchBox
 * [ ] User can search for music by category